dolph/cv/README.md

 ## *Senior DevOps Engineer*, IBM Quantum (2019 &mdash; present)

-As part of [IBM Quantum](https://www.ibm.com/quantum-computing/), I was responsible for the entire lifecycle of backend infrastructure running both production and research & development workloads.
+As part of [IBM Quantum](https://www.ibm.com/quantum-computing/), I am responsible for the entire lifecycle of backend infrastructure running both production and research & development workloads.

-I led the deployment automation effort for all backend Linux systems, which was previously done manually from docs with handful of bash snippets to a variety of different hardware configurations, operating systems, and platforms.
+I have led the deployment automation effort for all backend Linux systems, which was previously done manually from docs with a handful of bash snippets to a variety of different hardware configurations, operating systems, and platforms.
 After I converted all available documentation to Ansible playbooks, which I tested in Vagrant & VirtualBox, I helped standardize hardware and operating system configuration by automating the provisioning process from baremetal.
 I later introduced Concourse CI to provide a continuous integration and continuous deployment platform, meeting business needs across multiple geographically-distributed private networks while delivering changes across all production devices multiple times per day without human intervention.

-I led the modernization of monitoring and alerting from backend infrastructure from local log files to centralized logging via LogDNA, system monitoring via Sysdig (which is built on Prometheus and `statsd`), and alerting via PagerDuty.
+I have led the modernization of monitoring and alerting from backend infrastructure from local log files to centralized logging via LogDNA, system monitoring via Sysdig (which is built on Prometheus and `statsd`), and alerting via PagerDuty.

-I also led the full operations lifecycle of geographically distributed Red Hat OpenShift/Kubernetes clusters from baremetal and virtualized provisioning to running clusters as part of [IBM Cloud Satellite](https://www.ibm.com/cloud/satellite), primarily for neartime quantum compute workloads.
+I have also led the full operations lifecycle of geographically distributed Red Hat OpenShift/Kubernetes clusters from baremetal and virtualized provisioning to running clusters as part of [IBM Cloud Satellite](https://www.ibm.com/cloud/satellite), primarily for neartime quantum compute workloads.

-- *Squad Lead*: As squad lead, I ran daily standups, weekly backlog grooming, biweekly retrospectives, and biweekly sprint planning for a team responsible for backend infrastructure and Quantum control systems software.
-I also worked to help other teams adopt agile practices.
+- *Squad Lead*: As squad lead, I run daily standups, weekly backlog grooming, biweekly retrospectives, and biweekly sprint planning for a team responsible for backend infrastructure and Quantum control systems software.
+I also have worked to help other teams adopt agile practices.

-- *Security Owner*: As security owner for almost all baremetal Linux systems in IBM Quantum, I leveraged our continuous deployment capabilities to rapidly improve our security posture, mitigate and resolve vulnerabilities, and manage authorization for internal users.
+- *Security Owner*: As security owner for almost all baremetal Linux systems in IBM Quantum, I leverage our continuous deployment capability to rapidly improve our security posture, mitigate and resolve vulnerabilities, and manage authorization for internal users.